 Growers tend to agree that plants grown in a hydroponic system not only yield more, but produce higher quality buds.

 Resources are conserved in hydro systems unlike soil counterparts, because water is recycled.
 Since plants are grown in a controlled environment, pests are also less common.
 Labor is lessened as well, considering there is no weeding, and irrigation is often automated with nutrient and pH dosers.

-Some of the main disadvantages of hydroponics are the initial setup cost and the learning process.
+Some of the main disadvantages of this style are the initial setup cost and the learning process.
 Complete hydroponic systems can be pricey, but you are paying for quick, heavy harvests.
 Most hydroponic systems are slightly difficult to operate at first, and take a while to get used to.
 You need to take special care to dose nutrients properly, as overfeeding can have detrimental effects on hydro plants.

 The pros outweigh the cons greatly.
-As long as you spend the time to learn the art of hydroponics and are willing to invest in yourself, there is no way you will be unsatisfied with your decision.
+As long as you spend the time to learn the art of this style and are willing to invest in yourself, there is no way you will be unsatisfied with your decision.